5 Moves to Make When You Can't Pay Your Mortgage

 Nearly a third of people don’t maintain a budget, and even the most fastidious financial planners may be working with outdated information.
 When things are going well, it’s common for “wants” to masquerade as “needs.”
 To maintain a healthy financial outlook, now is the right time to evaluate your budget, prioritizing critical expenses and identifying opportunities to save money.

-2. Request a forbearance
+2. Request a deferral

 3. Consider refinancing

-For some borrowers, refinancing a mortgage can be a way to lower monthly payments while taking advantage of historically low interest rates.
+For some borrowers, refinancing a mortgage can be a way to lower monthly payments while taking advantage of low interest rates.
 However, homeowners will want to rigorously vet this path before proceeding.

 Most prominently, refinancing is often contingent upon equity, with banks looking for borrowers to have between 10 and 20% equity before refinancing.
 This will restrict this option to those with home equity and those who can carry the immediate costs of refinancing.

 For instance, closing costs often range between 3-6%, which means borrowers will need significant cash-on-hand to take advantage of this option.
 Also, refinancing carries other costs, including appraisals, inspections, attorney fees, and other expenses.